engintron/engintron/README.md

 ## GENERAL RESOURCES

 ### Compatibility & Requirements
-Engintron is tested only on platforms that are actively supported by cPanel itself.
+Engintron is tested only on platforms that are actively supported by cPanel or CloudLinux.

-As such, as of January 2022, Engintron is fully compatible with CentOS 6 with CloudLinux (the only actively supported Enterprise Linux variant by cPanel as CentOS 6 is officially EOL since 2020), CentOS 7 and all cPanel-certified EL 8 variants (officially only AlmaLinux 8 is supported).
-Should cPanel add official support for other EL 8 variants (e.g. Rocky Linux, Oracle Linux or EuroLinux), Engintron will just work.
+As such, as of January 2022, Engintron is fully compatible with CentOS 6 with CloudLinux (EOL since 2020), CentOS 7 (EOL since 2024 - with or without CloudLinux) and all cPanel-certified EL 8 & EL 9 variants (e.g. AlmaLinux, Rocky Linux etc.).

 cPanel also added support for Ubuntu in 2022.
 Engintron will be updated to work on Ubuntu in the coming version 3.